-Once again the Gloucestershire Warwickshire Railway is putting on a spectacular Festival of Steam with up to eight locomotives in steam over the late May bank holiday weekend.
+Once again the stage is set for the Gloucestershire Warwickshire Steam Railway's spectacular Cotswold Festival of Steam with an expected eight locomotives* in steam over the late May bank holiday weekend.

 Lots of family fun

-Merchant Navy class pacific 35006 Peninsular & Oriental SN Co heading a 14-coach train at its inauguration into traffic last year (Jack Boskett)
+Merchant Navy class pacific 35006 Peninsular & Oriental SN Co heading a 14-coach train at its inauguration into traffic two years ago (Jack Boskett)

 At Toddington station there will be free car parking (but the car park fills quickly so aim to get there early, or park at Cheltenham Racecourse where there is stacks of space - parking is free).
 There will be sales and preservation group stands to visit; railway displays, including a stand showing the work of Gloucestershire Warwickshire Railway Trust: why don't you join up as a member?
 The delightful North Gloucestershire Narrow Gauge Railway, which should have at least two locomotives in steam, will be operating; bouncy castle for the little'uns; traction engines in steam and of course the Flag & Whistle tea rooms.

-Cheltenham Racecourse is probably the best place to start your day, not least becasue there is almost unlimited car parking.
-For the first time, the new Platform 2 will be in use so the station will be busier than usual.
-If you are coming by public transport, there will be a classic bus service kindly provided by Wyvern Omnibus* from Cheltenham Spa Network Rail station to Cheltenham Racecourse station.
+Cheltenham Racecourse is the best place to start your day, not least becasue there is almost unlimited car parking.
+The new Platform 2 will be in use once again so the station will be busier than usual.
+If you are coming by public transport, there will be a classic bus service kindly provided by Wyvern Omnibus* from Cheltenham Spa Network Rail station to Cheltenham Race Course station.
 This will be free of charge.
 The GWSR Griddle will be located at Cheltenham Race Course station, where home made soup and burgers, bacon baps, etc will be available to be purchased there each day.
 Hot and cold drinks and light snacks will also be available at Cheltenham Race Course station.

-Suffice to say, this will once again be a show to remember!
-More details will be appearing here soon.
-Check the date in your diary.
-Online tickets will shortly be available.
+Suffice to say, this will once again be a show to remember.

 What's going on over the weekend?